roots/docs/sage/theme-sidebar.md

 Unfortunately it's not so easy to hide the sidebar for a large number of pages, but display it on just one.
 This is where the filter comes in.
 Overriding the output of the function means you can force the sidebar to be shown, even when your configured conditional tags would otherwise hide it.

 Let's say you wanted the sidebar hidden on every page, so you add `is_page()` to the array.
-Later in development you suddenly realize that on you need a sidebar on just one of the pages:
+Later in development you suddenly realize that you need a sidebar on just one of the pages:

 ```php
 add_filter('sage/display_sidebar', __NAMESPACE__ . '\\sage_sidebar_on_special_page');